mbuckler/personal-website/content/home/about.md

 My graduate research focusses on hardware for embedded computer vision.
-In my work I've found that abstractions can simplify the design process, but breaking down boundaries through hardware-software codesign can produce superior results.
+In my work I've found that abstractions can simplify the design process, but breaking down boundaries through hardware-software co-design can produce superior results.
 For this reason I see myself as a system creator rather than a hardware or software developer.